section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 **Support**: It refers to the popularity of a product in a transaction database – a measure of interestingness.
 Support is derived from dividing the number of transactions comprising a product (of some interestingness) by the total number of transactions in a database. i.e., Support (Bread) = (Transactions relating Bread) / (Total transactions).

 **Confidence**: Confidence shows the possibility that the customers bought two items together in a single transaction.
-So, you need to divide the number of transactions with both items by the total number of transactions in a database to get the confidence.
+To get the confidence, you need to divide the number of transactions with both items by the total number of transactions in a database.
-Hence,

 Confidence = (Transactions relating both Bread and Milk) / (Total transactions involving Bread)

-**Maximal Itemset**: If none of an Itemset’s supersets are frequent, the itemset is said to be maximal frequent.
+**Maximal Itemset**: If none of an Itemset’s supersets is frequent, the itemset is said to be maximal frequent.

 ### Application areas of Frequent Itemset Mining
 Frequent Itemsets are determined by [Apriori](https://www.geeksforgeeks.org/apriori-algorithm/), [Eclat](https://towardsdatascience.com/the-eclat-algorithm-8ae3276d2d17), and [FP-growth](https://towardsdatascience.com/understand-and-build-fp-growth-algorithm-in-python-d8b989bab342#:~:text=FP%2Dgrowth%20is%20an%20improved,or%20associations%20from%20data%20sets.) algorithms.

 Apriori algorithm is the commonly used frequent itemset mining algorithm.
 It works well for association rule learning over transactional and relational databases.

 Frequent Itemsets discovered through Apriori have many applications in data mining tasks such as:

 - *[Market basket analysis](https://www.techtarget.com/searchcustomerexperience/definition/market-basket-analysis)*.